lithalean/GameCore/Context.md

 - More complex panel layouts
 - Custom button styles
 - Extended 3D background options
-- **Alternative grid implementation to avoid RealityKit issues**
+- Enhanced GridStateManager monitoring

 ---

-*This document reflects the actual current state as of January 2025.
-The core UI framework is complete but has critical RealityKit memory management issues that cause crashes on macOS when transitioning to CreatorScreen.*
+*This document reflects the current state as of January 2025.
+The core UI framework is complete with resolved RealityKit memory management through persistent background architecture.
+The framework is stable and ready for game content integration.*